 Please note that applicants should not expect input from their mentor into the application at this expression of interest stage, though they will need to see the draft in good time in order to be able to produce their statement.

 (b) an academic letter of reference (max.
-2 pages) that addresses the significance and originality of the research project and the candidate's fitness to undertake it, sent directly to email@example.com by 12 noon Monday 19 December 2022.
+2 pages) from a referee of your choice (internal to Oxford or from any other university worldwide) that addresses the significance and originality of the research project and the candidate's fitness to undertake it, sent directly to firstname.lastname@example.org by 12 noon Monday 11 December 2023.

 If there are any circumstances which may have impacted on your research track-record that you wish to be taken into account, please contact the Faculty’s Research Director Professor Ian McBride directly (email@example.com).
 Such statements will be treated in confidence.